santinogenta27/DocChatEnterprise/README.md

 ### Core Platform Capabilities:

 * **Massive Multi-Document Ingestion (100–500+ PDFs):** Ingest and index hundreds of corporate PDFs into a unified knowledge base to generate instant high-level summaries or execute deep queries across multiple files.
-* **Autonomous Sales Agent:** Engages prospects, qualifies leads 24/7, and guides users through product technical details.
 * **Internal Knowledge Assistant:** Allows employees to instantly query company policies, SOPs, and technical documents.
-* **AI Customer Support Agent:** Embeds into any website to handle complex user inquiries using private documentation.
+* **Embeddable Customer Support & Sales Widget:** Easily deploy a light web widget into any website to answer visitor inquiries 24/7 using uploaded document context via OpenAI.
+* **Context-Grounded RAG Pipeline:** Minimizes hallucinations by strictly anchoring LLM responses to the extracted text chunks from target documents.
+It transforms contracts... into interactive AI assistants capable of answering natural-language questions, generating multi-file summaries, and serving external users via a web widget.

 Built for security, scalability, and enterprise-grade performance, DocChat Enterprise helps organizations unlock the full value of their private knowledge and data while keeping sensitive information secure.